dipayan90/autoerroretry/README.md

 It supports the following :

- - Configuring your own Connection settings for Amazon SQS or Apache Kafka.
+ - Configuring your own Connection settings for Amazon SQS, Apache Kafka and File Based Queue Tape.
  - Configuring how often you would want your logic to obtain failures and do a retry of your own custom logic.
    Default value is 10 secs if nothing is passed.